GitMeep/Root-of-learning/README.md

 # Tree of Knowledge
-A web app for creating and sharing dependency trees.
-Intended for teaching and tracking learning of topics in math and science.
+Backend for Tree of Learning.
+A web app for creating and sharing dependency trees, intended for teaching and tracking learning of topics in math and science.